Coolstormaction/himu.github.io/README.md

 # Contributing

 I am not accepting contributions right now. \
-But if you happen to notice a bug, you can email me.\
+But if you happen to notice a bug, you can email me or start a pull request.\
 Email - halderhena05@gmail.com